 Unfortunately, there is no way to cure myopia.
 Glasses and contacts can help correct vision, but often don’t prevent vision from getting worse, leaving your child vulnerable to eye disease later in life.
 Find out more about how myopia management can change this, and preserve your child’s long-term vision and eye health.

-Contact our Midtown eye doctors at James Tracey Eye Care today!
+Contact our Woodcliff Lake eye doctors at James Tracey Eye Care today!

 Q&A With Your Local Eye Doctor